hkimi02/HKmoviesShop/README.md

-a project that i made for school as php project the goal is to manage a movie shop where an admin who's injected a directly to the database can hire employees who have applied for the job the admin can do a crud to the employees the employees can also crud the movies and their job is to post movies collect reclaims and all that
+a project that i made for school as php project the goal is to manage a movie shop where an admin who's injected a directly to the database can hire employees who have applied for the job the admin can crud his employees the employees also crud the movies and their job is to post movies collect reclaims.

-compte admin injecte in database
+admin account injected in the database
 email: hkimiamin02@gmail.com
-mdp:123
+password:123